Convolvulus verecundus

-Convolvulus verecundus, commonly known as trailing bindweed or tussock bindweed, is a species of low-growing flowering plant in the family Convolvulaceae.
-Endemic to New Zealand, it was formally described as a new species by botanist Harry Allan in his 1961 work Flora of New Zealand.
-The type was collected near Lake Tekapo in the gorge of the Cass River, at an elevation of 850 m.
+Convolvulus verecundus, commonly known as trailing bindweed or tussock bindweed, is a species of flowering plant in the family Convolvulaceae.
+A perennial herb, it is endemic to New Zealand's South Island.
+It is primarily found in montane environments in tussock grasslands.
+It was first described by the botanist Harry Allan in his 1961 work Flora of New Zealand.
+A new form of the species, glaberrimus, was described in 2019.
+Its 2023 assessment in the New Zealand Threat Classification System was "At Risk – Declining".